Getting a Visa

 When you go to the U.S. embassy for your visa interview, you must show receipt for the payment of the I-901 SEVIS fee.
-For students applying for the F-1 visa, this fee is $200.00.
+For students applying for the F-1 visa, this fee is $350.00.
 There is no fee for your dependents.
-You can pay the I-901 SEVIS fee here.
-For instructions about paying the fee, please see the video tutorial here.
+You can pay the I-901 SEVIS fee on the ICE website.
+For instructions about paying the fee, please see Study in the States website.

 When you fill out the form I-901, you must have your I-20 from the IEI.
 You will need the following information:

 - Your SEVIS ID Number is on your I-20 in the upper left corner.

 - The IEI school ID number is CHI214F10702000.

 - The official name of the IEI is: “University of Illinois – Intensive English Institute”